Corebel/CorebelEngine/README.md

 ## Getting Started

 1. **Installation**
-   - Download LuminaEngine from the [official website](https://wizcan.github.io/pages/download/lumina-engine/get).
+   - Download LuminaEngine from the [official website](https://wizcan.github.io/CorebelEngine/release).
    - Follow the setup instructions to configure it with your development environment.

 2. **Creating Your First Project**
-   - Open LuminaEngine and start a new project.
+   - Open Corebel Engine and start a new project.
    - Choose your desired settings for graphics, physics, and input management.

 3. **Explore Documentation**
-   - Check out our detailed [documentation](#) and tutorials to get familiar with LuminaEngine's capabilities.
+   - Check out our detailed [CorebelEngine_1.0/Documentation](#) and tutorials to get familiar with LuminaEngine's capabilities.

 ## Community and Support